Now take your income goal and the amount you expect to be able to work and fill in the following equation.

 Annual Income Needed=Annual Income Goal + Annual Business Expenses

-Here is a sample example for calculating your hourly rate needed using methods given above.
+Here is a sample example for calculating your hourly rate needed using the methods given above.

 $10,000 is your annual income goal